MythOlympics Training Camp

-Up to 40 students from across the North Country will be selected as MythOlympians in training, and will receive a scholarship that covers the full costs of the camp, including room, board, and all associated activities (not including transportation to and from Clarkson University).
+Up to 20 students from across the North Country will be selected and will receive a scholarship that covers the full costs of the camp, including room, board, and all associated activities (not including transportation to and from Clarkson University).

 The training camp is open to high-achieving students from schools in New York State's North Country region on a competitive basis.
-Students must minimally have an 85 or greater overall academic average to apply, and can be rising freshman, sophomore, or junior standing for the summer of 2013.
+Students must have an 85 or greater overall academic average to apply, and cab ne in rising freshman, sophomore, or junior standing for the fall of 2016.
 Applications are encouraged from each North Country School district as we will attempt to diversify the pool of participants across schools.

-Students graduating from the MythOlympics Training Camp will also be encouraged to participate in the MythOlympic Games, although participation in the MythOlympics Games is not required for participation in the MythOlympics Training Camp.
+Students graduating from the MythOlympics Training Camp will also be encouraged to participate in the MythOlympics Games, although participation in the Games is not required for participation in the Camp.